Biden takes the lead in Georgia as race for the White House stays razor thin - KTVZ

 Former Vice President Joe Biden is now leading President Donald Trump in Georgia, a stunning turn of events in a once reliably Republican state that Trump must win in order to clinch reelection.

+The race was tightening dramatically early Friday not only in Georgia but also in Pennsylvania, another state the President cannot afford to lose if he is to keep alive his hopes of a second term.

+The momentum of the race has shifted in Biden’s favor — putting him on the doorstep of the critical threshold of 270 electoral votes needed to become president — as he has racked up huge margins among mail-in ballots favored by Democratic voters.

-Biden jumped ahead of Trump just after 4:30 a.m.
+Biden jumped ahead of Trump in Georgia around 4:30 a.m.
 ET Friday and leads by just more than 1,000 votes.
 The former vice president’s surprising strength in Georgia stemmed from huge turnout from Black voters in Fulton County and other suburbs around Atlanta, fatigue with Trump in Georgia’s fast-growing suburbs — which have become increasingly young and diverse in recent years — and assiduous work over more than a decade to boost Democratic registration in the state.

 No Democratic presidential nominee has won the state since Bill Clinton in 1992.
 Clinton narrowly defeated former President George H.W.
 Bush in that state in part because he and Bush were in a three-way race that included Ross Perot, an independent candidate for the presidency.